 Data center operators rely increasingly on virtualization technology to enable the safe co-existence of multiple applications or application components on the same physical machine (PM) in the form of virtual machines (VMs).
-The ability to allocate several VMs on the same PM makes it possible to achieve a healthy utilization of the available physical resources, thus amortizing the capital investments of purchasing them [5,22].
+The ability to allocate several VMs on the same PM makes it possible to achieve a healthy utilization of the available physical resources, thus amortizing the capital investments of purchasing them [7,35].

-The load of a VM is typically not constant; especially the CPU load is known to exhibit large variance over time [40, 44].
+The load of a VM is typically not constant; especially the CPU load is known to exhibit large variance over time [67, 73].
 Therefore, the optimal allocation of VMs to PMs also changes dynamically.
 The importance of dynamic VM placement is intensified by the high power consumption of data centers (DCs).
-According to a recent study, DC electricity consumption in the USA alone will increase to 140 billion kWh per year by 2020, costing US businesses 13 billion USD annually in electricity bills and causing the emission of nearly 100 million tons of $CO_2$ per year [37].
+According to a recent study, DC electricity consumption in the USA alone will increase to 140 billion kWh per year by 2020, costing US businesses 13 billion USD annually in electricity bills and causing the emission of nearly 100 million tons of CO_2 per year [58].
 Power consumption can be significantly reduced by consolidating the workload to the minimum number of necessary PMs and switching unneeded PMs into a low-power mode (e.g., sleep or hibernate).
-Using live migration technology, VMs can be moved between PMs without noticeable downtime [47].
+Using live migration technology, VMs can be moved between PMs without noticeable downtime [77].
 Therefore, DC operators regularly re-optimize the mapping of VMs to PMs, and perform the necessary migrations to get to the newly determined placement.
-This way, the provider can adapt resource usage to the workload's resource needs: in times of low demand, the workload will be consolidated to a low number of PMs, thereby saving a considerable amount of energy; in times of high demand, the VMs will be spread across many more PMs so that their resource requirements are satisfied [48].
+This way, the provider can adapt resource usage to the workload's resource needs: in times of low demand, the workload will be consolidated to a low number of PMs, thereby saving a considerable amount of energy; in times of high demand, the VMs will be spread across many more PMs so that their resource requirements - and ultimately, service level objectives - are satisfied [78].

-The algorithm used by the operator for re-optimizing the placement of VMs has large impact on multiple vital metrics:
+The algorithm used by the operator for re-optimizing the placement of VMs has large impact on multiple vital metrics [64]: